AcademySoftwareFoundation/OpenCue/pycue/README.md

 # OpenCue Python API

-The OpenCue Python API.
-This API is used by all other client-side components for Cuebot interaction, using GRPC for communication under the hood.
+PyCue is the OpenCue Python API.
+OpenCue client-side Python tools, such as CueGUI and CueAdmin, all use PyCue for communication with your OpenCue deployment.